LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/02-EXO.md

 <sup>26</sup> The first of the firstfruits of thy land thou shalt bring unto the house of the LORD thy God.
 Thou shalt not seethe a kid in his mother’s milk.
 <sup>27</sup> And the LORD said unto Moses, Write thou these words: for after the tenor of these words I have made a covenant with thee and with Israel.
 <sup>28</sup> And he was there with the LORD forty days and forty nights; he did neither eat bread, nor drink water.
 And he wrote upon the tables the words of the covenant, the ten commandments.
-<sup>29</sup> And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses ’ hand, when he came down from the mount, that Moses wist not that the skin of his face shone while he talked with him.
+<sup>29</sup> And it came to pass, when Moses came down from mount Sinai with the two tables of testimony in Moses’ hand, when he came down from the mount, that Moses wist not that the skin of his face shone while he talked with him.
 <sup>30</sup> And when Aaron and all the children of Israel saw Moses, behold, the skin of his face shone; and they were afraid to come nigh him.
 <sup>31</sup> And Moses called unto them; and Aaron and all the rulers of the congregation returned unto him: and Moses talked with them.
 <sup>32</sup> And afterward all the children of Israel came nigh: and he gave them in commandment all that the LORD had spoken with him in mount Sinai.
 <sup>33</sup> And [till] Moses had done speaking with them, he put a vail on his face.
 <sup>34</sup> But when Moses went in before the LORD to speak with him, he took the vail off, until he came out.
 And he came out, and spake unto the children of Israel [that] which he was commanded.
-<sup>35</sup> And the children of Israel saw the face of Moses, that the skin of Moses ’ face shone: and Moses put the vail upon his face again, until he went in to speak with him.
+<sup>35</sup> And the children of Israel saw the face of Moses, that the skin of Moses’ face shone: and Moses put the vail upon his face again, until he went in to speak with him.

 ## Chapter 35

 <sup>1</sup> And Moses gathered all the congregation of the children of Israel together, and said unto them, These [are] the words which the LORD hath commanded, that [ye] should do them.